ameter/CarND-VehicleDetection-P5/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM classifier (lines 112-118 of `./train_model.py`) using the HOG features discussed above, as well as spatially binned color features (lines 42-46 of `./features.py`) and color histogram features (lines 49-57 of `./features.py`).
+I used GridSearchCV (lines 112-114 of `./train_model.py` to optimize the C value for the linear SVM classifier.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+I implemented a sliding window search of in input images (lines 70-146 of `./detect_vehicles.py`).
+I searched the region of the image from just above the horizen down to slightly in front of the camera (ystart = 350, ystop = 656) and ignored the opposite side of the road (xstart = 459).
+I tested different scales, and settled on a scale of 1.5.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on a scale of 1.5 using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I used GridSearchCV (lines 112-114 of `./train_model.py` to optimize the C value for the linear SVM classifier.
+I also normalized features using StandardScaler() (lines 94-98 of `train_model.py`)  Here is an example of the raw output of my sliding window search:

 ![alt text][image4]
 ---